openhab/openhab-docker/README.md

 Prebuilt Docker Images can be found here: [Docker Images](https://hub.docker.com/r/openhab/openhab)

-### Known issue with alpine

-Openhab alpine images have a known issue preventing their containers from restarting.
-They display the following error:
-``karaf: There is a Root instance already running with name main and pid x`` The container must be removed and re-run.

 ## Usage

 **Important:** To be able to use UPnP for discovery the container needs to be started with ``--net=host``.